Raisa (singer): 2015–present: Handmade and The Voice Indonesia

 In 2015, Raisa collaborated with singer Afgan for the soundtrack film London Love Story, titled "Percayalah".
 She released her third studio album Handmade in 2016 under the label Juni Records and produced two singles "Jatuh Hati" and "Kali Kedua".

 In April 2016, Raisa performed a concert "Handmade Showcase" which was held on Ciputra Artpreneur.
 She is currently preparing to perform in tours in major Indonesian cities: "Handmade Tour" which will begin in August until September.

 In June 2016, Raisa was a guest star for the Grand Final of The Voice Indonesia Season 2 where she performed the song "Cahaya Cantik Harimu".
 Raisa was appointed as a guest star at the Peabo Bryson' Live in Concert – Celebrating 40 Years of Magic in The Hall, Senayan City.
 On that occasion, she performed a duet "Beauty and the Beast" and "A Whole New World" with him.

 Personal life

 Raisa Andriana married Australian actor Hamish Daud on Sunday, 3 September 2017.

-In 12 February 2019, they had their first child, a daughter.
+On 12 February 2019, they had their first child, a daughter.
 The couple named their daughter Zalina Raine Wyllie.

 Raisa has officially filed for divorce from Hamish Daud after being married since September 2017.
 Their first divorce hearing is scheduled for November 3, 2025.